rmngp/apidocs/source/index.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- Your request is wrong
 401 | Unauthorized -- Your API key is wrong
 403 | Forbidden -- The requested resource is not accessible 404 | Not Found -- The specified resource could not be found